 Feedback Information Provide a high-level description of how and what type of feedback will be provided to students, for inclusion in DRPS.
 During the tutorials, the students will receive formative feedback from the tutors.
 The individual coursework will be about problem solving where the students will analyse a case study in depth, and they will prepare a design solution for knowledge graph construction in the chosen case study.
 Feedbacks will be provided after the student submissions are marked.
 The exam will be pen and paper, and raw marks will be given.
 Students are expected to attend the lab session, although the lab exercises will be designed to be doable on any DICE machine at any time.
-The students will get model solutions the week after the lab takes place, so as to compare their work to the model answers.
-Similarly, model answers to the tutorial exercises will be released the week after the tutorial takes place.
-Is this course available to visiting students?
+The students will get model Is this course available to visiting stu- dents? pare their work to the model answers.
+Similarly, model an- swers to the tutorial exercises will be released the week af- ter the tutorial takes place.
 X Yes (default) No If no, please provide a justification here: Required pre-requisite courses Use sparingly: these are enforced in PATH and can only be waived by approval from the School's Curriculum Approval Officer.
-Note that cross-year required pre-requisites may prevent MSc students from registering; consider using recommended pre-requisites or "other requirements" instead.
-X No Yes (please specify full course name(s) and code(s)): Recommended pre- requisite courses X_No Yes (please specify full course name(s) and code(s)): Required co-requisite courses Specify any courses that must be taken in parallel with the existing course.
+Note that cross- year required pre-requisites may prevent MSc students from registering; consider using recom- mended pre-requisites or "other requirements" instead.
+X No Yes (please specify full course name(s) and code(s)): Recommended pre-requisite courses X No Yes (please specify full course name(s) and code(s)): Required co-requisite courses Specify any courses that must be taken in parallel with the existing course.
 Note that this leads to a timetabling constraint that should be mentioned elsewhere in the proposal.
-X_NoYes (please specify full course name(s) and code(s)):
+X No Yes (please specify full course name(s) and code(s)): Prohibited Combinations Specify any courses that may not be taken in combination with the proposed course].
+X No Yes (please specify full course name(s) and code(s)):

-Prohibited Combinations Specify any courses that may not be taken in combination with the proposed course].
-X No Yes (please specify full course name(s) and code(s)): Other Requirements/Additional Information This information is often used by MSc students and students from other Schools to see if they have appropriate background without having done our School's courses.
+Other Requirements/Additional Infor- mation This information is often used by MSc students and students from other Schools to see if they have appropriate background without having done our School's courses.
 So please avoid course titles, instead list specific knowledge and skills (such as mathematical concepts, programming ability or specific languages, etc).
 Also list any other constraints on registration, for example: "Only available to 4th Year Informatics students including those on joint degrees." or "This course is open to all Informatics students including those on joint degrees, and to students in the School of Mathematics.
-Other external students whose DPT does not list this course should seek permission from the course organiser."
-No X_Yes (please specify): Students are expected to have basic understanding of set theory and propositional / predicate logic.
-This is a programming light course, although one of the lab sections will use Python for knowledge graph embeddings.
-Visiting Student Pre- requisites X Same as "other requirements" Different than "other requirements" (please specify):
+Other external stu- dents whose DPT does not list this course should seek permission from the course organiser."
+No X Yes (please specify): This is a programming light course, although one of the lab sections will use Python for knowledge graph embed- dings.
+Visiting Student Pre-requisites X Same as "other requirements" Different than "other requirements" (please specify):